New Florida Residents

 - If the out-of-state title is currently in the possession of an out-of-state lienholder, the Tax Collector’s office will assist you in contacting the lienholder to obtain the title.
 The lien will be recorded on the Florida title when issued.

 - In the state of Florida, a motor vehicle is required by law to be registered within ten days of the owner either becoming employed, placing children in public school, or establishing residency.
 Registering your motor vehicle goes hand in hand with the titling process.

 - IMPORTANT: If you purchased your motor vehicle or vessel less than six months ago in another state, territory of the United States, or the District of Columbia, the full amount of six percent Florida sales tax and local one percent local discretionary sales tax is required to be paid before a title and registration can be issued.
-However, a credit may be allowed for a like tax paid in another state, territory of the United States or the District of Columbia, against the amount of Florida sales or use tax and local discretionary sales surtax.
+However, a credit may be allowed for a like tax paid in another state or territory of the United States or in the District of Columbia, against the amount of Florida sales or use tax and local discretionary sales surtax.
 Click here for more information.